“Therefore, brethren, be even more diligent to make your call and election sure, for if you do these things you will never stumble.”

 “To make” means to exercise application to the truth of your salvation.
 The Greek indicates that we are to keep on doing this.

-The New Testament always uses “call” of the origin, nature and destiny of what we are in God’s eyes.
+The New Testament always uses “call” of the origin, nature, and destiny of what we are in God’s eyes.
 It is an invitation by God to accept the benefits of salvation.
-The New Testament always uses “call” of our heavenly calling.
+The New Testament always uses the “call” of our heavenly calling.

 “Call” always means the successful gospel call.
-The next word “election” refers to eternal election (Ep 1:4; 1 Pe 1:2).
-Our “call” is our summons by God and our “election” is our selection by God.
+The next word “election” refers to eternal election (Eph 1:4; 1 Pe 1:2).
+Our “call” is our summons by God, and our “election” is our selection by God.

 From eternity, God gives us a call to enter His kingdom.

 The point in this passage is not God’s relation to our calling and election but our relation to them.
 God is not subject to time.
 We need to make our calling sure.

 Having you accepted God’s call?
 God has extended to you a personal invitation to enter His kingdom.
 Will you accept His offer?
 Read this site to find out how to accept this invitation: http://www.crusade.org/fourlaws/